 What is a travel bubble?
 How does the concept work?

 A travel bubble or a bilateral air bubble is a travel corridor between two countries that wish to reopen their borders and re-establish connections with each other.
 This is an exclusive partnership considered between countries that have either largely eliminated the virus, or trust the testing numbers.

 Which are the countries India is considering travel bubbles with?

 India has already established travel bubbles with the United States and France.
 It is considering similar arrangements with Germany and the United Kingdom.

 Does this mean international flights to these countries are now operational?

-To enter the US border, Air India will now need authorisation from their government to conduct such flights.
-France too, has asked India to fly to Paris without bringing incoming passengers.
+To enter the US border, Air India needed authorisation from their government to conduct such flights.
+France, too, had asked India to fly to Paris without bringing incoming passengers.

 Have other countries implemented travel bubbles?